leonleoff/qhana-docker/readme.md

 This can be done by creating a file named `.env` that contains e.g. `EXTRA_PROXY_PORTS=":1234 :2345"`.

+## Waiting for containers to be ready

+The qhana-plugin-runner, qhana-backend and qhana-plugin-registry images use `docker-compose-wait` to be able to wait for endpoints in other containers to be ready to receive requests.
+For configuration options see: https://github.com/ufoscout/docker-compose-wait?tab=readme-ov-file#additional-configuration-options

 ## Build the Documentation

 ```bash